 Our car accident attorneys in Charleston can help you through all stages of the legal process.
 We have handled various cases involving motor vehicle collisions and know how to seek just compensation.
 At every step, we will be by your side, answering your questions and addressing your concerns.

-What are the Types of Damages in a South Carolina Car Accident Claim?
+What are Common Types of Damages in a Car Accident Claim?

 When someone causes a car accident, that driver may be found negligent, and you may be entitled to compensation (compensatory damages) for both economic and non-economic damages.